CarletonSLAM/CarletonNewsletter/README.md

 ## Motivation

-This tool was created in order to create a consistent look and feel for the newsletters that were sent out to all IEEE members, volunteers, and subscribers through multiple different mailing clients.
+This tool was created in order to create a consistent look and feel for the newsletters that were sent out to all IEEE Carleton members, volunteers, and subscribers through multiple different mailing clients.

 ## Prerequisites